Winter Semester 2019/20Copyright: © städtebau

 Universities and colleges also play a major role as economic factors in cities and regions: as employers due to the purchasing power of students and university members or because they provide highly qualified workers.

 At the same time, education and knowledge are the central foundations of our society.
 This insight into the "learning society" is increasingly finding its way into the debate about the design of educational institutions - from day care centres to schools and university buildings.
 Space, knowledge and pedagogy form an inseparable symbiosis.

-The Urban Development Colloquium aims to focus on the role of the university as a motor for urban development and to pose the associated questions about the interaction between knowledge and the city: Which synergy effects between educational and research institutions can be identified?
+The Urban Design Colloquium aims to focus on the role of the university as a motor for urban development and to pose the associated questions about the interaction between knowledge and the city: Which synergy effects between educational and research institutions can be identified?
 How can the increased living needs of students, researchers and teachers be spatially answered? ...
-The Urban Planning Colloquium will address these questions and promote strategies for new alliances between knowledge and the city.
+The Urban Design Colloquium will address these questions and promote strategies for new alliances between knowledge and the city.

 To the events: